-Hundreds of thousands of people and buildings were left without electricity in California recently, where ongoing low humidity and hot, dry winds created ideal conditions for wildfires to spread.
+Hundreds of thousands of people and buildings were left without electricity in California last year when ongoing low humidity and hot, dry winds created ideal conditions for wildfires to spread.

 Utilities Pacific Gas & Electric and Southern California Edison in mid-November preemptively shut off power in parts of more than a dozen counties because sparks from aging power lines could create fast-growing fires that would be tough to control.